2025 Canoe Marathon Champs Logo Final

 9. Separate classes for TC and C/UC assuming sufficient numbers for contested classes for both.

 10. Non-Championship Two-Lap: This race is for people who would like to race on the course but not in a Championship event.
 Entrants in this will paddle two laps and will be awarded WA Medals on Championship lanyards.
 There will be three classes: Junior [U18], Senior [19 to 49] and Masters [50+].
 Participants can enter in a Single or a Double.
+Note that Entrants in Friday, Saturday and Sunday races may not enter this race as well

 11. U10/U12: Participants can enter in a Single or a Double.

-Long Course
+Long Course (& U10/U12)

-Updated 4 February 2025
+Updated 24 February 2025

 The start line is between the Ascot jetty and the witch’s hat on the other side.
 The start is in the upstream direction.
 The finish is also in the upstream direction.